Planned appointments and procedures

 Arriving at your appointment

-Please be aware that your journey may take longer than usual so please allow extra time to get to our hospital or community sites.
-However, please try not to arrive at the department more than 10 minutes before your appointment.
-In order to comply with social distancing requirements, we are staggering our appointment times and significantly reducing our waiting space.
+Please try not to arrive at the department more than 10 minutes before your appointment.
+We are staggering our appointment times and have reduced our waiting space.
 If you arrive early, you may be asked to wait outside the building.
 Please be aware there might also be times when you have to queue and wait.

 What happens when you come for an appointment

-- As we are limiting the number of people visiting our hospital and community centres, you will be asked to show proof of your child’s appointment when you arrive at the entrance.
+- You will be asked to show proof of your child’s appointment when you arrive at the entrance.
 Please remember to bring along your appointment letter.

 - To keep the number of people in our buildings as low as we can, we have changed our visiting policy to allow only one parent or carer to come with a child to their appointment.
-We also ask that you do not bring any other family members, including siblings, to our hospital or community sites.
+Please do not bring any other family members, including siblings..

 - Please follow any signs which explain where to wait and queue safely.